This post may contain affiliate links. For more information, please see my full disclosure policy.

 The possibilities are endless, of course, and the only limit to the number of preschool theme ideas that you could come up with is your imagination, but if you’re just starting out with theme units are you’re looking for a few new ideas for the new year, this list of January preschool themes is the perfect place to start!

-January Preschool Themes
+January Themes for Preschool

 Ice & Snow

 Did you know that there is an entire day devoted to birds?
 Well, there is!

 Chinese New Year

 Also known as the “Spring Festival,” the Chinese New Year honors the start of a new year according to the traditional lunisolar Chinese calendar.

 Why?
-Well, it’s the time of the year that animals hibernate so it allows your child to make the connection between the two that much easier.
+Well, it’s the time of the year that animals hibernate so it allows your students to make the connection between these special winter animals and the season that much easier!

 Castles and Kings

-Whether you’ve got snow on the ground in your neck of the woods or not, like ice and winter, January is the perfect time to incorporate a few fun snowmen activities into your learning.
+Whether you’ve got snow on the ground in your neck of the woods or not, like and ice and winter, January is the perfect time to incorporate a few fun snowmen activities into your learning.

 That means there is no better time to put together a fun theme unit based on all of the various types of pets that people have.

-Puzzles are not only fun, they’re a great way to get your preschooler to work on a multitude of skills.
+Puzzles are not only fun, they’re also a great way to get your preschoolers to work on a multitude of skills.